WebAssembly/component-model/design/mvp/CanonicalABI.md

 One consequence of this is that the canonical `core:moduletype` must encode enough high-level type information for `lift-canonical-module` to be able to reconstruct a working component.
 This is achieved using [name mangling].
-Unlike traditional C-family name mangling, which uses unreadable, space-efficient mangling schemes to support millions of *internal* names, the Canonical ABI only needs to mangle *external* names, of which there will only be a handful.
+Unlike traditional C-family name mangling, which have a limited character set imposed by linkers and aim to be space-efficient enough to support millions of *internal* names, the Canonical ABI can use any valid UTF-8 string and only needs to mangle *external* names, of which there will only be a handful.
 Therefore, squeezing out every byte is a lower concern and so, for simplicity and readability, type information is mangled using a subset of the [`wit`](WIT.md) syntax.